UNCG’s Birth through Kindergarten Interdisciplinary Studies in Education & Development (BKISED) Masters program ranked second in the country!

 Not sure which graduate program in B-K is right for you?
 We offer many online options:

-3) If you do not have any teaching licenses and would like to obtain an initial B-K teaching license (or if you have another license and would like to obtain the BK license as quickly as possible): Graduate B-K Initial Licensure Certificate.
+- If you do not have any teaching licenses and would like to obtain an initial B-K teaching license (or if you have another license and would like to obtain the BK license as quickly as possible): Graduate B-K Initial Licensure Certificate.
 20 credit hours.
 Applicants must have a 3.0 GPA and a bachelor’s degree in early childhood or a related field.
 A grant funding opportunity is available for students in this program.
-To be considered for the grant funding opportunity for Fall 2016, all application materials, including the complete application to the program (http://grs.uncg.edu/apply-online/), application to the grant, and personal statements must be received by February 1, 2015.
+To be considered for the grant funding opportunity for Fall 2017, all application materials, including the complete application to the program (http://grs.uncg.edu/apply-online/), application to the grant, and personal statements must be received by February 1, 2017.
+No GRE test is required.

-4) If you are interested in early childhood leadership and do not wish to pursue an M.Ed.: Leadership in Early Care and Education Certificate, 18 credit hour post-baccalaureate certificate.
+- If you are interested in early childhood leadership and do not wish to pursue an M.Ed.: Leadership in Early Care and Education Certificate, 18 credit hour post-baccalaureate certificate.
 Applicants must have a 3.0 GPA and a bachelor’s degree in early childhood or a related field.
 No teaching license is required for this program.
+No GRE test is required.

 UNCG is currently authorized to offer online courses to students in all states except Iowa, Wisconsin, Montana, Wyoming and Minnesota.